javierbrea/personal-website/content/blog/modular-configuration-provider/index.md

 });
 ```

-At this point, supossing that our file was named `app.js`, we can define the value for our option simply defining an environment variable named `MY_APP_MY_OPTION` (Environment variables must be prexifed with the value of the `moduleName` option, and they must be defined using "screaming snake case"):
+At this point, supposing that our file was named `app.js`, we can define the value for our option simply defining an environment variable named `MY_APP_MY_OPTION` (Environment variables must be prefixed with the value of the `moduleName` option, and they must be defined using "screaming snake case"):

 ```sh
 MY_APP_MY_OPTION=anotherValue node app.js